 - The bathroom layout- you will need to consider which bathroom fixtures you want to install, including a bath, sink unit and of course the toilet.
 Deciding on a layout can ensure plenty of space, and this can help to narrow your choice of shower enclosure to the space that is available with other fixtures installed.

-For more information or advice about bath design, or for professional bath installation, get in touch with the experts today, here at RWM Plumbing and Gas.
+For more information or advice, or for professional bathroom installation, get in touch with the team today here at RWM Plumbing and Gas.
+We are leading bathroom design and installation professionals, as well as professional heating and gas engineers.